 We all know someone with a gluten sensitivity, and why is that?
 Why are SO many unable to eat gluten-containing foods?

-Have you noticed that having company over these days isn't as easy as it used to be?
-Now you always need to make some gluten-free options, and likely, when you serve your celiac or gluten-sensitive guests, you'll find out they can't eat your special-made dish either, because they're also unable to eat dairy or sugar.
+And have you noticed that having company over these days isn't as easy as it used to be?
+Now you always need to make some gluten-free options, and likely, when you serve your celiac or gluten-sensitive guests, you'll find out that they can't eat your special-made dish either, because they're also unable to eat dairy or sugar.
 Yes, it's a different world now.
 But why?

 When I received my free copy of the new Einkorn cookbook, I thought it would be just that, a cookbook that would help me adapt regular flour recipes over to einkorn flour recipes.
 I've been using einkorn flour more and more over the past few years after learning about how it's the original grain of wheat and better tolerated by most people since it hasn't been hybridized throughout the years like conventional wheat has, and because it has many additional nutritional benefits.